Unoqwy/swathe/plugins/mouseless/goal.md

 ### Config and File Format

-Configuration file will be a `.mouselessrc` or `$HOME/.config/Blockbench/mouseless.mlv`.
+Configuration file will be a `.mouselessrc` or `$HOME/.config/Blockbench/mouseless.js`.

-This will introduce a custom file format, MLV (MouseLess Vi).
+~~This will introduce a custom file format, MLV (MouseLess Vi).
-The syntax will resemble Vimscript with less features but some keywords and options are yet to be determined.
+The syntax will resemble Vimscript with less features but some keywords and options are yet to be determined.~~

+The configuration file will be in Javascript to allow complete access to the app's state.

 Thoughts: